Opel Astra: Other markets

 The Opel Astra also became available in Australasia badged as a Holden, first in New Zealand in 1995, and then Australia in 1996.
 These models were imported from the UK.
 The Holden Astra name had previously been used on rebadged Nissan Pulsar models from 1984 to 1989.

 The Opel Astra's first generation was exported to Brazil from December 1994 as the Chevrolet Astra, possibly because of a lowering of import tariffs.
 General Motors do Brasil sent the 2.0-litre, 115 bhp engines to Belgium, whence the completed cars took their way to Brazil.
 In February 1996 the Brazilian government again changed the import tariff, from 20 to 70% - making the car prohibitively expensive and leading to its cancellation after just over a year on the market.
 Instead, the locally built Kadett was updated.
 The second-generation Astra was manufactured in Brazil.

 Beginning in March 1995, the Astra sedan was assembled in Indonesia where it was marketed as the Opel Optima.
-The renaming was done as the name was already used by Astra International, a local automotive company and an assembler/distributor of several competing car brands.
+The renaming was done as the global name was already used by Astra International, a local automotive company and an assembler/distributor of several competing car brands.
 In India the Opel Astra was assembled for the local market in a joint venture with the Birla Companies, beginning in 1996.
 Indian production ended in 2002.

 The first-generation Chevrolet Astra in Brazil had a Vauxhall-style front grille featuring a "V", containing the Chevrolet badge.